Editor's Tips and Tricks

 Know when to use "A" or "An".
 It's not always the rule of "An" in front of a word that starts with a vowel, as "an hors d'oeuvres tray" is correct.
 It just sounds like it starts with a vowel.

 Oxford Commas-don't be afraid to use them!
 Many authors use them too sparingly.
+You can never have too many commas!
+(Well, you can, but better to err on the side of too many than too few.)

 "Then" or "than".
 If you are saying this happened, and something else happened after, use "then".
 Ex: "Sally went to the post office, and then she went to the shoe store."